 - The eliminated cost of hardware maintenance and upgrades, since cloud-based software is hosted on secure, remote servers

 Automatic software upgrades can make a big difference for you and your firm, particularly when changes need to happen fast.
-For example, with GDPR regulations recently coming into effect, competent cloud-based providers were able to quickly adapt and make changes to comply with the new rules.
+For example, with GDPR regulations came into effect, competent cloud-based providers were able to quickly adapt and make changes to comply with the new rules.
 With an on-premise server-based system, there’s a likelihood that you may need to wait for product updates to be installed—and you may even need to pay for a new version.

 Whichever you choose, it’s important to confirm whether or not the solution you’re looking at is truly cloud-based.
 Some solutions that claim to be cloud-based require you to download software before using it—and that software may only work with certain types of devices, such as PCs.
 True cloud-based software is accessible anywhere, from any device.